School of Education

 - Soc/Psych 160 Human Sexuality: Social and Psychological Issues, 3

 - Soc Work 105 Health Care Systems: Interdisciplinary Approach, 2

 - Soc Work 453 Alcohol and Other Drug Abuse, 3

 - Envir St 112 Environmental Studies: The Social Perspective, 3

 - Envir St 308 People, Chemicals, Environment, 2

 Substitutions: A wide variety of other relevant courses related to teaching about health are offered on campus.
 Substitution of another course (maximum of 3 credits) is possible but must be approved in advance by a health program advisor.
 Students admitted to a program in fall 2004 only may also apply Psych 201, 202, or 281 toward the 8 credits.

 All individuals seeking an initial Wisconsin State teacher's license after August 31, 2004, will be required to take an approved content examination.
 These tests, the Praxis II: Subject Assessments/Specialty Area Tests, are offered through the Educational Testing Service (ETS).
-Teacher education students at the University of Wisconsin-Madison must pass the required content examination in their area(s) of certification before they enter their final semester of student teaching.
+Teacher education students at the University of Wisconsin–Madison must pass the required content examination in their area(s) of certification before they enter their final semester of student teaching.
 Passing the content examination is required for program completion.
 Individual teacher education programs may require students to take the examination at a specific point within this time period.
-Students who have already taken the content examination prior to being admitted to one of UW-Madison's teacher education programs must request the Educational Testing Service to send an official score report to Education Academic Services.
-Find more specific information (including registration information) by choosing this link.
+Students who have already taken the content examination prior to being admitted to one of UW–Madison's teacher education programs must request the Educational Testing Service to send an official score report to Education Academic Services.
+More specific information (including registration information) is available here.